+'''

-''' :With F.G
+:With F.G

 Values←4 3p0

 RowTitles←'North' 'South' 'East' 'West'

 ColTitles←'Cakes' 'Buns' 'Biscuits'

+:EndWith

-:EndWith '''
+'''

-:With is analogous to \(\subseteq CS \) in the following senses:
+:With is analogous to CS in the following senses:

-- The namespace argument to :With is interpreted relative to the current space. - Local names in the containing defined function continue to be visible in the new space. - Global references from within the :With control structure are to names in the new space. - Exiting the defined function from within a: With control structure causes the space to revert to the one from which the function was called.
+- The namespace argument to :With is interpreted relative to the current space. - With the exception of those with name class 9, local names in the containing defined function continue to be visible in the new space. - Global references from within the : With control structure are to names in the new space. - Exiting the defined function from within a :With control structure causes the space to revert to the one from which the function was called.